All docs

 The script will, in order:

-- Print logs / status commands when it's done
+• Print logs and status commands when it is done.

-On any modern Linux desktop or server the agent is now running in the background and you can close the terminal.
-On systems without systemd the script falls back to running the agent in the foreground — leave the window open or wire it into your own service manager.
+On any modern Linux desktop or server, the agent is now running in the background and you can close the terminal.
+On systems without systemd, the script falls back to running the agent in the foreground.

 3. Verify in Filestor

-Click Attach as root on that row, give the root a name (e.g. Alice's Documents), and enter the path on your machine (e.g. /home/alice/Documents).
+Click Attach as root on that row, give the root a name, and enter the path on your machine, such as /home/alice/Documents.
 It now shows up as a volume with an AGENT badge in Explorer.

 Common questions